|Symbol||melting demoniac skull with dagger in jaws|

 In 862 HE, four Helas Vessels from the world Osâchar arrived on the world Bal-Kriav.
 On board one of these vessels was the then mortal Krak-Oth.
 He was one of three Saints of Maen that came to Bal-Kriav in the Horgon Era.
 His Helas Vessel is today called the Spire of Krak-Oth.
 In Bal-Kriav's Grashakh region, his people founded the Araj Empire.
 One of his most powerful lieutenants was the Durkoth Orthraak.
 As the empire expanded into the Tribe Steppes, this underling controlled the lands around Argruxiel while Krak-Oth ruled from Zînin-Gulc.

 Between 1100 HE and 1200 HE, Araj's Durkoth began leaving for the seas.
-They were joining other Durkoth across Midrêth in what would become known as the Durkoth Descent.
+They were joining other Durkoth across Midrêth in what would become known as the Durkoth Descent (995 HE - 1355 HE).
 The Durkoth under Krak-Oth went into the Underdark where they gained mastery over the aboleth of Cthorgo and the Green Nebulous.
 The Theegan people back on the surface, were left to take care of themselves.
-In 1288 HE, Krak-Oth ascended to divine status.
-Many of the people of Araj took to worshiping him.

 Many generations had known only Krak-Oth as leader.
 He was revered on his old home world, and for a long time revered by those under him on Bal-Kriav.
 In the beginning it was his Torc of Maen Grirngrim that made him omniscient to the masses.
 A hundred years into Araj's reign, centuries of leadership and counseling, had turned him into a brutal, yet effective ruler.